The Academic Path to Certification is designed for the traditional academic graduate.

 2. Completion of a minimum of 90 credit hours toward degree attainment.

-3. Therapeutic Recreation Content Courses: A total of 18 semester or 24 quarter hours of therapeutic recreation and general recreation content coursework with no less than a minimum of 15 semester or 20 quarter hours in therapeutic recreation content.
-A minimum of five (5) courses in therapeutic recreation process is required and each course must be a minimum of three (3) credit hours.
-Two (2) of the required therapeutic recreation courses may be taught by the applicant as an educator in a college/university academic program.
-(Note: A change in this standard will go into effect 1/1/22.
-See Standards Changes in the Appendix A for details.)
+3. Therapeutic Recreation Content Courses: A minimum of 18 semester or 24 quarter credit hours of Recreation Therapy/Therapeutic Recreation (RT/TR) content coursework.
+A minimum of six (6) courses in RT/TR is required and each course must be a minimum of three (3) credit hours.
+Two (2) of the required RT/TR courses may be taught by the applicant as an educator in a college/university/academic program.
 Educators may not enroll in their own courses to meet certification requirements.

 4. Supportive Courses: A total of 18 semester hours or 24 quarter hours of support coursework with a minimum of: (i) three (3) semester hours or four (4) quarter hours coursework in the content area of anatomy and physiology; (ii) three (3) semester hours or four (4) quarter hours coursework in the content area of abnormal psychology; and (iii) three (3) semester hours or four (4) quarter hours coursework in the content area of human growth and development across the lifespan.
 The remaining semester hours or quarter hours of coursework must be fulfilled in the content areas of social sciences and humanities.